Minnesota GOP delegation all on board with call to overturn presidential election

 Paxton singled out Georgia, Michigan, Pennsylvania and Wisconsin in his suit filed this week that repeats disproved and unsupported allegations about mail ballots and voting in those states.
 The suit and the amicus brief Minnesota's GOP congressmen signed argues that officials in those states illegally circumvented their legislatures to change election rules ahead of Election Day.

-In response to the involvement by Minnesota's congressional Republicans, state DFL Chairman Ken Martin called the lawsuit a "thinly veiled coup attempt."

 Trump failed to flip Minnesota in last month's election, losing by more than 233,000 votes.
-But 15 GOP state lawmakers have also since written Paxton to ask him to add Minnesota to the list of states in his lawsuit.
+But 15 GOP state lawmakers wrote Paxton to ask him to add Minnesota to the list of states in his lawsuit.
 Signatories include state Sen. Mary Kiffmeyer, a Big Lake Republican whose Senate elections committee grilled Secretary of State Steve Simon over the administration of the election earlier this week.

-Some of the GOP lawmakers calling for Minnesota to be sued were also part of an unsuccesful effort to urge the Minnesota Supreme Court to stop certification of Minnesota's election results.
+Some of the GOP lawmakers who called for Minnesota to be sued were also part of an unsuccessful effort to urge the Minnesota Supreme Court to stop certification of Minnesota's election results.

 Instead, Biden's victory has since all but been locked in after states approved their election results ahead of a federal "safe harbor" deadline earlier this week.
 The Electoral College convenes Monday to officially cast its votes for president.
 Biden defeated Trump by 306 electoral votes to 232.